 Need Help?
 Here are some popular links!

-Several student-athletes from Raytown South High School earned postseason honors in the sports of cross country, football, boys soccer, and softball.
+Several varsity student-athletes from Raytown South High School earned postseason honors in the sports of baseball, golf, soccer, and track and field.

 Missouri Course Access and Virtual School Program (MOCAP)

 Policy IGCD: Eligible students may enroll in virtual courses offered through the Missouri Course Access Program (MOCAP).
 The district will accept all grades and credits earned through district-sponsored virtual instruction and MOCAP.
 The district will pay the costs of a virtual course only if the district has first approved the student's enrollment in the course as described in policy IGCD.
 Click the Image below for more information.

 Enrollment period: Enrollment requests will be considered within the first fifteen days of the semester.